 The Archives (Woods Hole Historical Collection) and the offices of the museum are also in Bradley House.

 The Woods Hole Historical Museum Shop is also located in Bradley House.
 The shop offers a wide array of interesting and unique gifts for all ages.
-The shop opens for the season on June 18, 2016.
+Browse our online gift shop here.

 The Small Boat Museum

-Be sure to go around the far end of the Swift Barn to see the children’s inter-active exhibit.
-There kids can climb aboard the Cape Cod Knockabout Penguin and sail the Sound in their imaginations.
+Be sure to go around the far end of the Swift Barn to see the children’s inter-active exhibit, where kids can climb aboard the Cape Cod Knockabout Penguin and sail the Sound in their imaginations.
 People can try their hand at tying knots: the bowline and the clove hitch, and feel the Power of Pulleys.

 The Yale Workshop